 Continue reading Da Skippa!

 It was morning and the last day of the fishing/camping trip.
-We backed up our gear, made some food, and backed our canoes.
-It was a 30-45 minute paddle back to the cars and a wise choice to fish along the way.
-As we paddled back we had to navigate through a chute to get to another pond.
+We made some food, backed up our gear and canoes, and headed back to our cars.
+It was a 30-45 minute paddle back and a wise choice to fish along the way.
+Especially, in the chute that we had to navigate through.
+Here, was a great opportunity to sight fish.

 Continue reading Yeah Buddy!
 Last Day